UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

-# Tutorial: Create Custom Nodes
+# Tutorial: Create Custom Node Types

-This tutorial takes you through the steps to create a new node with implementation to use it in a TOSCA topology.
+This tutorial takes you through the steps to create a new `Node Type` with implementation to use it in a `Topology Template`.
-The tutorial will lead you through recreating a node from the [Tutorial: Model and Deploy an Application with OpenTOSCA](./tutorial-model-and-deploy.md).
+The tutorial will lead you through recreating a `Node Type` from the [Tutorial: Model and Deploy an Application with OpenTOSCA](./tutorial-model-and-deploy.md).

-:information_source: Terms in *italics* can be found in the [glossary](tosca-glossary.md).
+:information_source: Explanations of important terms can be found in the [glossary](tosca-glossary.md).

 **Requirements:**